Fine Art Emporium - Ship Portraits, Marine Art and Nautical Antiques

 Carl Justus Fedeler (German, 1837-1897) - Ship Portrait of the German full-rigged Ship EUROPA of Bremen, 1868 or 1869 – the vessel under full sail off an unidentified Island, a rowing boat in the forground, the Bark UNION of Bremen in the background - Oil on canvas – 67 x 102 cm (26 3/8 x 40 1/8 in.) – signed "C. Fedeler" and indistincly dated – The Werder Collection, Germany

 Note: More information about the history of the Ship *Europa* and the Bark *Union* are available (in German language) on the page with the enlarged picture.
-Click on the image to enlarge the picture.
-Photo Copyright of the image is with the Werder Collection.
+Click here or on the image to see larger illustrations.

 Image of Luzzo Picture